Report Bullying - TipSafe

 Riesel JH/HS Report Foster Elementary Report

-STOPit empowers students with an easy app to safely and anonymously report anything of concern to school officials – from cyberbullying to threats of violence or self-harm.
-STOPit empowers students to stand up for themselves and others while giving our schools the insight we need to keep students safe.
+TipSafe empowers students with an easy-to-use app to safely and anonymously report concerns to school officials, from cyberbullying to threats of violence or self-harm.
+It gives students the confidence to stand up for themselves and others, while providing our schools with the insight needed to maintain a safe environment.

-With STOPit, students can submit anonymous reports containing text, photos, or videos.
-Administrators are then able to manage incidents in a backend management system called DOCUMENTit.
-DOCUMENTit provides efficient and powerful investigative tools to our staff, including the ability to message with the reporter, which will allow us to address issues instantly.
+Through TipSafe, students can submit anonymous reports that include text, photos, or videos.
+Administrators can then manage these incidents in a secure backend system equipped with powerful investigative tools.
+This includes the ability to communicate directly and anonymously with the reporter, allowing our staff to respond quickly and effectively.

 How to Report Your Concern